dataluscorp/browser/browser/installer/windows/docs/FullConfig.rst

   If ``InstallDirectoryName`` is set, then this setting will be ignored.

 ``/InstallDirectoryName=[name]``
   Name of the installation directory to create within Program Files.
-For example, if ``InstallDirectoryName`` is set to ``Firefox Release``, then the installation path will be something like ``C:\Program Files\Firefox Release``.
+For example, if ``InstallDirectoryName`` is set to ``Datalus Release``, then the installation path will be something like ``C:\Program Files\Datalus Release``.
 The Program Files path used will be the correct one for the architecture of the application being installed and the locale/configuration of the machine; this setting is mainly useful to keep you from having to worry about those differences.

   If this is set, then ``InstallDirectoryPath`` will be ignored.